xizhao/spiffy/README.md

 ## Execing ##

-Simple execute operations can be done with `Exec` or `ExecInTransaction` functions.
+Simple execute operations can be done with `Exec` or `ExecInTx` functions.

 *Example:*
 ```golang